jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 }
 ```

-These routines let us examine the progress of our network during training in terms
+These routines let us observe the performance of our network during training in terms
 of both loss and accuracy.

 ### Gradient Descent Optimizer